JuhaLuukkonen/yritys/README.md

 pip install django djangorestframework django-cors-headers
 ```

-Great, just need to run the project now.
-For this, `cd` into the yritys-master folder and run:
+Run the project into the yritys-master folder with command:

 ```bash
 python manage.py runserver
 ```

-That's it.
-Access the address http://localhost:8000/api/students/ and check for the API up and running.
+Access the address http://localhost:8000/api/companies/ and check for the API up and running.

 ### Running the React project